roe-dl/weewx-rwsa/readme.txt

 lon_offset,lat_offset: normally 0
 skip_upload: all is done except upload; for debugging purposes
 log_url: report data, that are or would be uploaded, to syslog

+Note:

+'windDir10' is replaced by 'windDir' if 'windDir10' is not provided by the driver.

+'GTS' and 'GTSdate' are available only if 'weewx-GTS' is installed.